Health Indicator Report of EMS Response Time

 Data Interpretation IssuesNot all EMS agencies were compliant with data collection during all years.
 Due to non-compliance, the data collection system contains between 50% and 98% of actual EMS responses, depending on the year (more recent years are more complete).
 Data may also not be reflective of true response times due to data entry errors.
 Data for 2016 has been updated to reflect the population descriptions for counties that the Office of Primary Care and Rural Health uses.
 These descriptions no longer include "sub-frontier".
 Data for 2016 has likewise been updated to include agencies who were reporting to the new data system and were incomplete for 2016.
 In 2015, five counties grew in population size and were recalculated from Sub-frontier to Frontier.
 These counties include Daggett, Kane, Millard, Piute, and San Juan.
 In 2012, population density calculations for 2000-2010 were revised based on census data.
 In 2008, the query for this indicator was changed as follows: * The exclusions of canceled responses and inter-facility transfers were added. * Additional data for previously reported years was received. * Each county's population density classification was calculated for each year.
 Previously, each county's population density classification was tied to population numbers from 2000.
 The new query accounts for the fact that some counties have changed population density classification during the years included in this indicator. * Each response was classified based on the county in which the incident happened.
 Previously, responses were classified based on the county in which the responding EMS agency was based. [[br]] The 1999-2007 data were updated to reflect these changes.
 The averages changed compared to those previously reported as follows: * Sub-frontier: response time increased by 2.0 minutes on average * Frontier: decreased by 1.9 minutes * Rural: increased by 0.6 minutes * Urban: increased by 0.7 minutes [[br]] Data for 1996-1998 were not updated.

-DefinitionAverage (mean) time (in minutes) from dispatch of EMS to arrival at scene.
+DefinitionAverage (mean) time (in minutes) from unit notified by dispatch to EMS arrival at scene.

-NumeratorTotal minutes from dispatch of EMS to scene arrival for individual EMS response trips.
+NumeratorTotal minutes from unit notified by dispatch of EMS to scene arrival for individual EMS response trips.